 - Springboard is an educational resource that hosts courses on UX design and plenty of other tech subjects.
 If students don’t land a tech job within 6 months of graduating, they get a full refund.
 Learn more about Springboard in our review.

 - The self-paced learning resource Udacity teaches courses on UX design with both technical mentoring and career coaching available.
 Their program is hands-on with lots of opportunities to build a polished portfolio.
 See if Udacity fits your goals in our review.

 - Students can also check out edX, an online learning platform that hosts self-paced UX design courses from top universities like Harvard and MIT, and even major tech companies like Microsoft.
 Learn more about edX in our review.

 - Similarly, Coursera offers UX design courses taught by professors at accredited universities.
 Their program is remote and self-paced with both free and paid options.

 Beginex is a bootcamp for people who want to launch a new career in design.
 While their curriculum is in-depth, most of their students start with no experience.
 Fellows in the Pathrise program should already have some background in their chosen field to get the most out of our technical curriculum.

-Our program is flexible, with only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
-We also offer a 9% income share agreement (ISA) so fellows only pay when they land a tech job.
+Our program is flexible, with only 2-4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require upfront payments or deposits.